hypertidy/ncdump/README.md

 NetCDF metadata in tables in R
 ==============================

-The `ncdump` package aims to simplify and systematize read-access to NetCDF in R.
+The `ncdump` package aims to simplify the way we can approach NetCDF in R.

-Currently the only functionality is to return the complete file metadata in tidy form, and some experimental function to return specific tables.
+Currently the only real functionality is to return the complete file metadata in tidy form.
+There is some experimental function to return specific entities, but in my experience the existing tools `ncdf4`, `raster`, `rgdal`, `RNetCDF` and `rhdf5` are sufficient for easily accessing almost everything.
+Where they fall down is in providing easy and complete information about what is available in the files, so that's where `ncdump::NetCDF` comes in.

-The `ncdump` philosophy is to hide the underlying details of calls to the NetCDF API and provide wrappers to do those operations.

 Create an object that has a complete description of the file so that we can easily see the available **variables** and **dimensions** and **attributes**, and perform queries that find the details we need in a form we can used, rather than just printed out on the screen.